HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

 ### Incorporating Assessment Instruments into Clinical Workflow

-When an [SDC FHIR Questionnaire] is completed, stored as an [SDC QuestionnaireResponse], and processed using a [StructureMap], the resulting instances of [Observation][SDOHCC Observation Screening Response] and [Condition][SDOHCC Condition] can be integrated into the clinical workflow to assist in guiding care.
+When an [SDC Questionnaire] is completed, stored as an [SDC QuestionnaireResponse], and processed using a [StructureMap], the resulting instances of [Observation][SDOHCC Observation Screening Response] and [Condition][SDOHCC Condition] can be integrated into the clinical workflow to assist in guiding care.

 Examples of these artifacts for [Hunger Vital Signs](https://loinc.org/88121-9/) and [PRAPARE](https://loinc.org/93025-5/) are listed below.